hiveot/hub.capnp/thingdir/README.md

 This returns a map of thing ID's with a map of property name-value pairs.

 Query parameters must contain a list of ThingIDs:
-* things=thingID1,thingID2: List of Things whose properties to get
+* things=thingID1,thingID2: List of Things whose properties to get, empty to get all things.
 * updatedSince=isodatetime : only return property values that have been updated since the given timestamp.
 * propNames=propName1,...: only return property values for the given names